 My wife Nancy and I have been health coverage advisors for a while now, but it has gotten really confusing and if you’re not dealing with it on a regular basis, health insurance can be one of those things where you don’t know exactly what you’re getting and there’s so much vernacular and terminology built into health insurance that people get lost in the Co-insurance, and deductible, and it all just kind of becomes an alphabet soup of garbage.
 So it really helps to work with an advisor that will slow the process down and take the time to speak with you about your specific situation and help you find the best solution.

 Today I want to talk a little bit about how we work with clients before I get into the different health insurance options.

 First, I want to know what the client’s situation is and I want to make sure that the solution that we come back with for them is custom fit for what they need.
-I ask a lot of questions on the front end, I look at all the relevant options, and then put together a list of options and get ready to explain it and them.

 Now talking about the different health insurance options, if you’re fortunate enough to have coverage for an employer, then that’s great.

 I think in the last year even more people have found themselves asking, “What do I do for coverage?”

 You know whether it’s from changes in their job force or change it really retired or whatever, and it’s good to know.